Sebp23/corrupt-realm-project/README.md

 # The Corrupted Realm

 ## Information
 This is a singleplayer level for Quake.
 The main objective is to survive and escape the area.
 The theme is rather dark, and it should invoke a sense of anxiety and tension, rather than fear.
-More info in the Manifesto for this project.
+More info for this project in the Manifesto.

 ## Wiki
 * [Home](https://github.com/Sebp23/corrupt-realm-project/wiki)